 If you are an amazing painter but can't sew worth a darn, it may be worth finding clothing that will work or can be very easily altered at a local thrift or consignment shop.
 Then you can use your painting skills to dye/paint or utilize those strengths for your accessories to showcase those mad skills!

 Think in abstracts

 If you have a general idea of what you are looking for, but sometimes what you are looking for just cannot be found or has a high price tag attached to it.
 What do you do?

-Why look at the shapes..
+Look at the shapes..
 The colors...
-The style and aesthetics versus the literal elements of your costume.
+The style and aesthetics versus the literal elements of your concept of the costume.
 Instead of saying man, I need to try and find a bonnet!
 Perhaps you can cut up starched fabric to construct your own using an online DIY site?
 I highly recommend video DIY because you can watch and pause and re-watch every single step as you go along.

 Accept that your idealized goal may not, and is rarely, the outcome reality, and that's okay!
 Sometimes I will think of the perfect plan for an ensemble, and by the end of it I'll look down and have an entirely different product.
 I know this seems frustrating at first, but it's actually kind of a secret part of why DIY is so magical...
 Think about all the problem-solving, all the new skills and tricks you may have tried to get from point A to point B. Think about those skills and how you can use them in your next project!
 Sounds pretty thrilling, right?

 I hope these considerations are a good nudge towards your inevitable success!
 If you have any go-to DIY sites, please share your favorite ones below or if you're so inclined, feel free to sign up to be notified about my next blog...
 Costuming part II.

 You got this!